curiousoffice/playbook/README.rst

 maximizing the amount of work to avoid-- is essential, at every level.

-In our experience we have seen that the best architectures, requirements, and designs emerge from self-organizing teams whoe truly understand these principles.
+In our experience we have seen that the best architectures, requirements, and designs emerge from self-organizing teams who truly understand these principles.

 Project kick off